MattJin19/RBF_VAR/README.md

 ```

 ## Demo Webpage
-Visit http://var-demo.com/ for an interactive webpage of the VAR System.
+Visit https://var-demo.streamlit.app/ for an interactive webpage of the VAR System.
+Feel free to upload and test the structured data from any dataset you like.

 ## License